kmehltretter82/frama-c-linux/src/plugins/wp/tests/README.md

 - `FRAMAC_WP_CACHEDIR` environement variable,
 - local `./.wp-cache` directory.

+Of course, these environment variables must be set to an absolute path to prevent from different execution locations of Frama-C.

 It is _not_ recommended to use the `FRAMAC_WP_CACHEDIR` variable in your default shell setup, unless is it a temporary directory (eg. `/tmp/wp-sandbox`) since _every_ run of `frama-c -wp` might then use it by default.
 Be carefull if you do so.